carbonplan/research/articles/stripe-reports-insights/index.md

   quotes: [
     {
       position: 1320,
-      text: 'We are making all our analysis, methods, and commentary from our process public' },
+      text: 'We are making public all analysis, methods, and commentary from our process' },
     {
       position: 5000,